wyatts97/SchedX/README.md

 - `tweet.write` - Post and delete tweets
 - `users.read` - Read user profile information
 - `offline.access` - Refresh access tokens
+> For follower count sync, `users.read` is required.

 ### **3. Get OAuth 1.0a Credentials (Required for Media)**
 In your app settings, navigate to **Keys and Tokens**: